tobyk100/Url/README.md

 1. URI normalization was outsourced to the fine module that Nikolay Panov wrote.
    The details of what is normalized are listed below.
 One interesting design decision made by Nikolay was to ommit the default port, this creates output where some URIs have ports (non-default) and some do not.
 This is a bit strange, but not worth the time to tweak his code.
+    I did make one change to Nikolay's code, I removed fragments.
+I did this to model the example given in the assignment writeup.
+There are valid arguments to keep fragments -- AJAX might load different resources depending on fragment -- and valid arguments to remove fragments -- generally URIs that are equal except fragments refer to the same resource.
 2. URI Validation was initially defined as the comparison between a pre-normalized and post-normalized URI.
 So, a URI was defined to be valid iff it was in normal form.
 This clearly had the benefit of reducing the work load as now we had one function to implement instead of two.
 However,